 Orange juice is also anti-inflammatory.
 So consuming it may help prevent chronic diseases.
 Moreover, it nourishes through phytonutrients that may benefit heart health and inhibit cancer growth.
 Long term consumption of orange juice is linked to lower cholesterol levels.
 So it might be a brilliant idea to drink it more frequently.

-2. Is Orange Juice Good for the Flu?
+2. Is This Juice Good for the Flu?

 To some extent, yes.
 It is not a magic cure-all.
 So note that orange juice is not a remedy for the flu or cold.
 Though it reduces symptoms by 85%, it’s only in experimental megadoses of 1000mg of vitamin C. Over 13 times the RDI!